-Although the above is fairly simplistic it shows step-by-step the process of having your current status, your overall goal in 2 years time, the requirement to get there and the specific action plans to achieve the goal.
-Some of your objectives may be harder to develop but by using this framework almost everything is possible.
+Although the above is fairly simplistic, it shows the step-by-step process of completing the task.
+This involves knowing your current status, your overall goal in two years time, the gaps need to get there and the specific action plans to achieve the goal.
+Some of your objectives may be harder to develop, but by using this framework almost everything is possible.

 Not everyone learns in the same way, so it's important to understand how you learn.
 Are you better in a classroom with other people, sitting down by yourself and reading books or would it be better using some of the online learning systems that are now being developed?

 This structure is important if you need to get additional qualifications, so you don't put this element off.
 Think about how you learned at school or a recent training course you attended for the best way to gain training knowledge.
 There are many study programmes available and not all cost money.